sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 sktime project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

-The lead investigator of the sktime - Dr Franz Király - is responsible for enforcing the Code of Conduct.
-He can be contacted by emailing f.kiraly@ucl.ac.uk.
+The communicty council of sktime (see current composition on "roles") is responsible for defining the Code of Conduct, and can be contacted under info@sktime.org.

+The Code of Conduct Committee of sktie is responsible for enforcing the Code of Conduct.
-Reports may be reviewed by other members of the core development team, unless there is a conflict of interest, and will be kept confidential.
+Reports can be made via the sktime issue tracker, and will be kept confidential.

 2 Code of Conduct
 -----------------

 The sktime team are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+As such, we do not tolerate:
+* behaviour that is disrespectful to our community members or that excludes, intimidates, or causes discomfort to others.
+* discrimination or harassment based on protected characteristics, including restriction of fair opportunities based on protected characteristics
+* silencing of reasonable opinions and stifling of free speech on topics within the project scope (science and open community operations)

+In the rare cases where our ideals are in conflict, we strive to protect, in the context of power dynamics, the less powerful party or parties.

-As such, we do not tolerate behaviour that is disrespectful to our community members or that excludes, intimidates, or causes discomfort to others.
-We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to: gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.
+Protected characteristics as referred to above include, but are not limited to: gender identity, gender expression, sex assigned at birth, biological sex, genetic information, sexual orientation, disability status, physical appearance, body size, citizenship, nationality, national origin, ethnic or social origin, pregnancy, familial status, family background, veteran status, trade union membership, religion or belief (or lack thereof), membership of a national minority, property, age, socio-economic status, neurotypicality or -atypicality, education, and experience level.

 Everyone who participates in the sktime project activities is required to conform to this Code of Conduct.
 This Code of Conduct applies to all